Factorization homology I: higher categories: Disks

 as desired.

 Now, consider a proper constructible bundle $X\xra{\pi} K$.
-We must explain how each vertical vari-framing of $X\to K$ canonically determines a vertical vari-framing of $\sS^{\sf fib}(X)\to K\times \DD^1$.
-It will be clear that the vertical vari-framing pulls back among stratified maps of the $K$ argument.
+We must explain how each fiberwise vari-framing of $X\to K$ canonically determines a fiberwise vari-framing of $\sS^{\sf fib}(X)\to K\times \DD^1$.
+It will be clear that the fiberwise vari-framing pulls back among stratified maps of the $K$ argument.
 Restriction along the equator of the fiberwise suspension determines the map between spaces of lifts over $\Exit$

 We will explain that this map is an equivalence.
 Using the results of~\S3 of \cite{striat}, the double pushout defining the fiberwise suspension is preserved by the exit-path functor: